MacOS version history: Development outside Apple

 After Apple removed Steve Jobs from management in 1985, he left the company and, with funding from Ross Perot, founded NeXT, Inc. The result was the NeXT Computer.
 As the first workstation to include a digital signal processor (DSP) and a high-capacity optical disc drive, NeXT hardware was advanced for its time, but was expensive relative to the rapidly commoditizing workstation market.
-The hardware was phased out in 1993; however, the company's object-oriented operating system NeXTSTEP had a more lasting legacy as it eventually became the basis for Mac OS X.
+Although the hardware was phased out in 1993, the company's object-oriented operating system, NeXTSTEP, had a more lasting legacy as it eventually became the basis for Mac OS X.

-NeXTSTEP was based on the Mach kernel developed at CMU (Carnegie Mellon University) and BSD, an implementation of Unix dating back to the 1970s.
+NeXTSTEP was based on the Mach kernel developed at Carnegie Mellon University (CMU) and BSD, an implementation of Unix dating back to the 1970s.
 It featured an object-oriented programming framework based on the Objective-C language.
 This environment is known today in the Mac world as Cocoa.
 It also supported the innovative Enterprise Objects Framework database access layer and WebObjects application server development environment, among other notable features.

 All but abandoning the idea of an operating system, NeXT managed to maintain a business selling WebObjects and consulting services, only ever making modest profits in its last few quarters as an independent company.
-NeXTSTEP underwent an evolution into OPENSTEP which separated the object layers from the operating system below, allowing it to run with less modification on other platforms.
+NeXTSTEP underwent an evolution into OPENSTEP, which separated the object layers from the operating system below, allowing it to run with less modification on other platforms.
 OPENSTEP was, for a short time, adopted by Sun and HP.

-However, by this point, a number of other companies — notably Apple, IBM, Microsoft, and even Sun itself — were claiming they would soon be releasing similar object-oriented operating systems and development tools of their own.
+By this point, however, a number of other companies — notably Apple, IBM, Microsoft, and even Sun itself — were claiming they would soon be releasing similar object-oriented operating systems and development tools of their own.
 Some of these efforts, such as Taligent, did not fully come to fruition; others, like Java, gained widespread adoption.

 On February 4, 1997, Apple Computer acquired NeXT for $427 million, and used OPENSTEP as the basis for Mac OS X, as it was called at the time.
 Traces of the NeXT software heritage can still be seen in macOS.
 For example, in the Cocoa development environment, the Objective-C library classes have "NS" prefixes, and the HISTORY section of the manual page for the defaults command in macOS straightforwardly states that the command "First appeared in NeXTStep."